 This page will be updated as new information becomes available regarding impacts on public transit services and for U-PASS holders.

-In light of the COVID-19 pandemic and in consultation with UW leadership, the Seattle Universal Student U-PASS Advisory Board has decided to suspend the Universal Student U-PASS program for autumn quarter 2020 on the Seattle campus.
+In light of the COVID-19 pandemic and in consultation with UW leadership, the Seattle Universal Student U-PASS Advisory Board has decided to suspend the Universal Student U-PASS program for winter quarter 2021 on the Seattle campus.
 This means the Universal Student U-PASS Fee will not appear on your tuition statement.

-With the program suspended, your U-PASS will be deactivated for autumn quarter.
+With the program suspended, your U-PASS will be deactivated for winter quarter.
 UAW Academic Student Employees will continue to have an active U-PASS under the terms of their collective bargaining agreement.
-Students may also purchase an opt-in U-PASS by contacting the Transportation Services office at firstname.lastname@example.org or 206-221-3701.

 The Universal Student U-PASS program and fee is governed by the Universal Student U-PASS Advisory Board which is made up of student representatives appointed by ASUW and GPSS.
 If you have further questions or feedback, please reach out to the Advisory Board at firstname.lastname@example.org.